Table Of Contents

-At this time, the law offices of Schmidt & Clark, LLP, are not pursuing a class action claim on behalf of individuals who have been diagnosed with silicosis.
+At this time, the law firm of Schmidt & Clark, LLP, are not pursuing a class action claim on behalf of individuals who have been diagnosed with silicosis.

-However, this doesn't mean you're out of luck if you've been harmed.
+However, this doesn’t mean you’re out of luck if you were injured by exposure to silica dust.
 Our lawyers are now accepting potential individual claims for injured parties.
 Contact us today to learn more about your legal rights.

 See the other related toxic tort lawsuits we’ve taken on.

 Get a Free Silicosis Lawsuit Evaluation With Our Lawyers

 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in silicosis lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.